 Institutions developing course content for new terms must consider website accessibility for the online materials.
 This session will discuss the priorities of planning, faculty training, and the consideration that development of digital materials with accessibility in mind will be easier than a later retrofit of the materials.

 Please join us as we engage in discussion about accessibility for course content.

-Register today for “Accessibility in the New Normal of Online/Remote Course Delivery” on June 11 at 11:00 AM PDT / Noon MDT/ 1:00 PM CDT/ 2:00 PM EDT.
+“Accessibility in the New Normal of Online/Remote Course Delivery” was on June 11 at 11:00 AM PDT / Noon MDT/ 1:00 PM CDT/ 2:00 PM EDT.
 WCET webcasts take place via Zoom.